aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Let's restrict the location of user to the VPC you created in the previous step.

-**Add the deny-only inline policy to the IAM role you use to sign in to the AWS console**.
-It's important that you add this policy to your IAM user role and not to the user profile execution role.
+#### Add the deny-only inline policy to the IAM role you use to sign in to the AWS console
+It's important that you add this policy to your IAM user role you use in AWS Console and not to the user profile execution role.
 The user profile execution role is used by Studio to act on user's behalf when the user signed in the Studio.

 Replace the `<YOUR-VPC-ID>` in the policy statement with the VPC ID from the VPC stack output.
 Refer to [instructions how to add IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the AWS IAM Developer Guide.